 Actual Case #1

 In People v.
 Victor S - Case No. 4SR00760, my client was accused of pointing a gun at his wife and threatening to kill her.
 When the police arrived to the home of my client and his wife after she called 911, the police recovered several handguns that were stolen and some that were not registered to my client.
 His wife gave a full statement to the police implicating my client as to the assault.
 My client was ultimately charged with Assault, 2 counts of brandishing a handgun, and three counts of theft.
 The prosecutor claimed he stole the 3 handguns that the police recovered.
 I was successful in getting the Judge on my side on this one as we went into the Judges chambers and I reminded the Judge that I was confident that I would AT LEAST hang the jury and that my client was not afraid to go to trial.
-The prosecutor offered a disturbing the peace misdemeanor that we settled this case for.
+Outcome: the prosecutor offered a disturbing the peace misdemeanor that we settled this case for.

 The Criminal Offense Known as Assault: